MinahilAB/SpiceGirlsSoftware/README.md

 <img src="media/Powerpuff-Girls.gif" width="200">

 # 🌬️ Atmospheric Transport Model - SpiceGirlsSoftware
+The code is a 2D dynamical fluid flow code using dry compressible non-hydrostatic equations modified from Matthew R. Norman original code.
+The current implementation has been separated in multiple modules.

+The original code is licensed with the accluded LICENSE.

 We present the SpiceGirlsSoftware, a 2D atmospheric transport simulation provided to us in serial for the **MHPC P1.9 Module** written in Fortran.
 We add optional acceleration using OpenMP, OpenACC, and MPI parallelization.
 We present: